dalisys/i18n-ai/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [project maintainers].
+Please report unacceptable behavior to [@dalisys](https://github.com/dalisys).

 ## How Can I Contribute?